 1. Remove door

 Scamp doors are hung on two part hinges with a brass ball and spring.
-Remove the brass ball and spring pivot bolt, and lift the door off the hinges.
+Remove the brass ball and spring pivot bolt with a wrench and lift the door off the hinges.
 I suggest you replace the entire hinge.
 Replacements are available at the SCAMP Web site.
 Proceed to remove the 8 cap nuts, bolts, and washers that hold the hinges to the door and the scamp.
 These are #20 by 3/4" and you should buy new stainless steel replacements at the local hardware store.

 First off the door hinges were severely worn.